 How do I file my VAT return once I am in Making Tax Digital for VAT?

 The ‘functional compatible software’ must be used to file the VAT return with HMRC.
 Most accounting packages will have this functionality built in.
-However, if you use spreadsheets this will not be the case, and therefore you will need to purchase bridging software which will link your spreadsheet to HMRC’s systems and allow the VAT return to be filed.
+However, if you use spreadsheets this will not be the case, and therefore you will need to purchase bridging software which will link your spreadsheet to HMRC’s systems and enable the VAT return to be filed.
 In these circumstances, the combination of the spreadsheet and the bridging software will constitute the ‘functional compatible software’.

 Remember that the Making Tax Digital regime is an administrative system and so the figures required for the VAT return itself remain the same and so your VAT payments/refunds will continue to be worked out in the same way as under the previous filing system.

 The due dates for submission of the VAT return and the payment of the VAT all remain the same too.

-What will happen if I do not register for Making Tax Digital for VAT when I should or cannot file my VAT return once I have registered?
+What will happen if I cannot file my VAT return once I have registered?

 Although strictly, you will be in default if you do not file your VAT return on time once you are in MTD for VAT and so will be potentially liable for penalties.
 If you have tried hard to comply with the new digital record keeping and digital filing requirements and can show you have made a genuine effort to do so, but have slipped up somewhere along the way, or have encountered problems complying due to the coronavirus pandemic, then we would expect any appeal on the grounds of reasonable excuse will be viewed sympathetically while the new regime beds in.
-However, if you have made little or no effort to meet the new requirements then it is more likely that you may be charged penalties in due course.
+However, if you have made little or no effort to meet the new requirements then it is less likely you will have grounds to successfully appeal against any penalties in due course.